MileHacker Logo

 • Morocco does not have mandatory vaccinations for entry from any country.
 No specific health certificates are required for entry.

-• For those requiring a visa, the application process typically involves submitting a form, valid passport, photos, proof of accommodation, flight itinerary, sufficient money, and fees.
+• For those requiring a visa, the application process typically involves submitting a form, valid passport, photos, proof of where you're staying, flight itinerary, sufficient money, and fees.
 Apply well in advance.

 Passport Tip

-Always carry your valid passport; make sure it has sufficient validity for your entire stay.
+Always carry your valid passport; make sure it has sufficient validity for the duration of your visit.

 Budgeting & Costs

 Plan your finances for a comfortable voyage to Marrakech.
-Understand the local currency, exchange rates, and typical costs for various travel styles.
+Understand the local currency, exchange rates, and typical fees for various travel styles.

 Currency Information